Revisiting the propensity score's central role: Towards bridging balance and efficiency in the era of causal machine learning: The Empirical Balance--Efficiency Tradeoff

-Although the propensity score's use in inducing empirical balance between treatment groups has intuitive appeal, classical estimators relying solely on this property for a specific parametric model, as traditionally formulated, generally fail to achieve asymptotic efficiency, even when the parametric model for the propensity score is correct.
-In fact, it is well known that neither the IPW estimator nor the propensity score adjustment based estimator outlined previously are generally asymptotically efficient.
+Although the propensity score's use in inducing empirical balance between treatment groups has intuitive appeal, classical estimators relying solely on this property for a specific parametric model, as traditionally formulated, generally fail to achieve asymptotic efficiency, even when the parametric model for the propensity score is correctly specified.
+In fact, it has been established that neither the IPW estimator nor the propensity score stratification-based estimator (proposed by~\citet{rosenbaum1983central}) are generally asymptotically efficient.
 Drawing upon semiparametric efficiency theory, we note that the \textit{efficient influence function} (EIF) arises as a central object, uniquely represented as the canonical gradient of the pathwise derivative of the target parameter ($\tau_0$) at a distribution $P$ in the model $\M$~\citep[see, e.g.,][]{bickel1993efficient, vdvaart2000asymptotic, vdl2003unified, tsiatis2007semiparametric, kennedy2016semiparametric, hines2022demystifying}.
 The EIF's importance comes from the fact that it characterizes the best possible asymptotic variance, or nonparametric efficiency bound, among all regular asymptotically linear estimators of a target parameter.
 For this reason, the EIF is commonly used as a critical ingredient in strategies for the construction of efficient estimators.
-For example, efficient estimation frameworks popular in modern practice --- such as one-step estimation~\citep{pfanzagl1985contributions, bickel1993efficient}, estimating equations~\citep{vdl2003unified, bang2005doubly}, and targeted minimum loss estimation~\citep{vdl2006targeted, vdl2011targeted} --- construct estimators by unique updating procedures that reference the form of the EIF, resulting in candidate estimators with desirable asymptotic behavior.
+For example, efficient estimation frameworks popular in modern practice --- such as one-step estimation~\citep{pfanzagl1985contributions, bickel1993efficient}, estimating equations~\citep{vdl2003unified, bang2005doubly}, and targeted minimum loss estimation~\citep{vdl2006targeted, vdl2011targeted} --- construct estimators by unique updating procedures that each reference the form of the EIF in different ways, resulting in candidate estimators with desirable asymptotic behavior.
 Under standard regularity conditions, an estimator $\tau_n$ of the target parameter $\tau_0$ is asymptotically linear when

 where $D^{\star}(P_0)$ is the EIF at the true data-generating distribution $P_0$.
 An asymptotically linear estimator $\tau_n$ is generally (asymptotically) efficient when it solves the EIF estimating equation, i.e., $P_n D^{\star}(P_0) \approx 0$, in which case $\tau_n$ has limit distribution $\text{N}(\tau_0, P \{D^{\star}(P_0)\}^2)$ with asymptotic variance matching that of the EIF $D^{\star}(P_0)$.
 As such, representations of the EIF play a key role in constructing efficient estimators.